 Call him “Spudsy” or call him a prodigy.
-Whatever the case, Pauls has been a staple on the blue line for the USA since 2008, and will lead the team as captain at the PyeongChang 2018 Paralympic Winter Games.
+Whatever the case, Pauls has been a staple on the blue line for the USA since 2008, and he captained his team to gold at the PyeongChang 2018 Paralympic Winter Games.

-Not too many people can say at the age of 17 that they won a Paralympic gold medal at Vancouver 2010; but Pauls can.
+Not too many people can say at the age of 17 that they won a Paralympic title at Vancouver 2010; but Pauls can.
 He was the youngest member on the team, and four years later, his hunger to win helped the USA to Paralympic gold at Sochi 2014.